 Typical recipes for koulourakia make A LOT of cookies.
 That’s ok though, because they’re small, and they really don’t last that long.

-Since there is a lot of rolling and shaping that goes into this big batch, these cookies are a fun recipe to make with helpers.
+Since there is a lot of rolling and shaping that goes into even a small batch, these cookies are a fun recipe to make with helpers.
 So, grab the kids or grab some friends, and start rolling some dough!

 The dough for these Greek Easter cookies should be soft and pliable, but not sticky.
 Depending on the day, you may need to add a bit more flour to the dough to get just the perfect consistency.

 After mixing, we chill our dough for 30 minutes, just to make it a bit easier to roll.
 You shouldn’t need too much flour as your roll and shape your koulourakia, just enough that is doesn’t stick.